The holidays are a tricky time for pets. Quite a few dangers lurk amid the presents and decorations.

 Tinsel is not your cat’s friend.
 Neither are skinny ribbons.
 Both can slip down a cat’s throat like spaghetti, as I found out when I gave Phoebe a ribbon to play with.

 Fortunately, the remedy that the vet tech gave me over the phone worked immediately.

 Phoebe was lucky.
-Not all cats are, as Dr. Debora Lichtenberg, VMD, has pointed out here at Pets Adviser.
+Not all cats are, as Dr. Debora Lichtenberg, VMD, has pointed out here at Petful.
 “The cat can swallow the string, but some of it often gets caught underneath the tongue,” she says.
 “The rest of the string goes down into the GI tract and gets stuck in different sections, causing an accordion-like effect.
 The surgery to correct these obstructions can be difficult.”